SkygearIO/guides/cloud-function/intro-and-deployment/python.md

 You are now good to go. :grinning:

-## How Cloud Code Works
+## How Cloud Functions Works

-Now, let's examine the cloud code example in details.
+Now, let's examine the Cloud Functions example in details.

-Functions defined in the cloud code `cloud_code.py` are recognized by Skygear using decorators.
+Functions defined in the Cloud Functions `cloud_code.py` are recognized by Skygear using decorators.
 There are 4 types of functions that can be used; they are illustrated by the 4 functions in the examples.